top of page

 I am a Trauma-Informed Counseling Psychologist, an Applied Behavior Therapist, a Mental Health Speaker, and a Writer.

 I have always been a highly-sensitive person.
-I remember being receptive to others' emotions around me since I was a child.
-I have had my share of distress that made me realize the importance of being understood, and the role a safe, emotional space plays in developing as a healthy, authentic adult.
+I remember being receptive to others' emotions around me since I was a kid.
+I have come to realize how complex human life is, how all of us get wound up in our own distinct ways, and how that winding up suppresses our potential, keeping us from living freely.
+As I continue to do that work for myself, I find it very empowering and exciting to support others to do the same.
+I have been able to experience and realise the importance of being understood, and the significance of a safe, emotional space in order to develop as a healthy, authentic adult.
 This has been a major factor influencing my choice to study and train to be a therapist.

 Furthermore, my interest in psychology and psychotherapy also stems from my curiosity about the human experience, my thirst for meaning, and an inherent drive to have a deeper purpose in life.
-I see facilitating a healing space for others as sacred work and I love being a witness to change and growth.
-I enjoy learning and I am fascinated by this field for its ever-increasing scope for learning and growing both as a therapist, and a human.
+In my eyes, facilitating a healing space for others is sacred and I absolutely love being a witness to change and growth.
+I love learning and I am fascinated by this field for its ever-increasing scope for learning and growing both as a therapist, and a human.
 This, in a nutshell, is how being a psychotherapist allows me to fulfill many of my personal and existential needs.

-I am an advocate for psycho-spiritual tools like mindfulness and a gratitude for living a healthy, content life.
-I believe these two are powerful tools for achieving long-term holistic well-being.
-In my downtime, I enjoy reading philosophy and spirituality, and indulging in expressive writing.
+I am an advocate for psycho-spiritual tools such as mindfulness and gratitude for living a healthy, content life.
+Meditation has played a major role in my journey of healing and finding balance.
+In my downtime, I like watching feel-good tv shows and movies, indulging in expressive writing, and spending time with my loved ones.
+I also like reading, specifically, spirituality and philosophy.
 Eckhart Tolle and Dr. David R Hawkins are two of my favorite authors.
-I also love watching feel-good tv shows and movies.
-I tend to go inward to re-energize myself.
+I have always been very introverted and tend to go inward to re-energize myself.
 Indie music, spending time in nature, meditating, and being around my loved ones are my anchors.

-I have immense love for words and quotes, and this is one of my favorites:
+I have immense love for words and quotes, and this is one of my favourite's:

 My Approach

-I find myself aligned with the biopsychosocial-spiritual model.
-I have a trauma-informed integrative approach which predominantly blends humanistic, existential and spiritual psychology.
+I find myself aligned with the biopsychosocial-spiritual model which encourages a holistic approach to healing which goes beyond just treating symptoms and focusing on an individual as a whole.
+I have a trauma-informed integrative approach which predominantly blends trauma- informed approaches, humanistic, existential and spiritual psychology.
 I intend to explore all dimensions for a deeper understanding of both distress and healing.
-My aim is to help foster self awareness, growth creativity and free will to help clients develop a stronger sense of self and create meaning in their lives.
+My aim is to help foster self-compassion, self-awareness, growth, creativity and free will to help clients develop a stronger sense of self, safety to live their life freely and purposefully.

 Some other approaches which I draw from are internal family systems, mindfulness-based cognitive therapy, dialectical behavior therapy, positive psychology, energy psychology, body work, attachment and relational psychology.
-I practice feedback-informed therapy.
+I practice feedback-informed therapy which involves consistent client feedback to enhance the effectiveness of the therapeutic process.
 My therapeutic style is active and collaborative.
-I aim to hold a relationally rich space for growth to unfold whilst also providing some tools to help empower clients while they are on their healing journey.
+I aim to hold a relationally rich space for growth to unfold whilst also providing supportive tools for reparative healing.

 Kajal Tyagi holding and talking in a mic on a podium while giving a presentation